 Being one of the greatest and beautiful countries in the world Australia is also home of some of the world’s greatest gamblers and punters.
 They are pros and mathematical geniuses who have beaten the odds at the world’s poker tournaments and horse racetracks.

 They haven’t only generated millions of dollars but also got sky-high fame.
-They have spent their big winnings on personal art museums, restaurants, ocean-view villas, etc. Professional gamblers and punters we’re writing about have left a significant mark in Australia’s and world’s gambling history.
+They have spent their big winnings on personal art museums, restaurants, ocean-view villas, etc. Professional gamblers and punters we’re writing about have left a significant mark in Australia’s, world’s and New Zealand’s gambling history.
 The betting systems they use to win millions remain a secret, but no one can argue that such mathematics-based systems exist.

 Some of them belong to the secret Australian Punters Club, which consists of 19 members betting $2 billion annually.
 For many of us, playing poker or betting on horse races for a living may look like a dream, but the truth is far away from this idyllic picture.
 Gambling for a living is a roller coaster requiring great concentration, skill, counting, analyzing, hiring professionals, etc. If you want to taste the success and that luck of Australia’s greatest gamblers and punters, let’s immerse yourself into the exciting journey through the gambling world.